philpownall/ESPHome-Altitude-Azimuth-Sun-Tracker/README.md

 The mount design is minimalist: the 1X cog is part of the platform with the Altitude servo which sits inside the 608ZZ bearing in the base, and the 2X cog sits on the Azimuth SG90 servo.
 This provides a 1:2 gear ratio for the Azimuth so that we can cover a full 360 degrees.
 A Sun or Moon disk is attached to the servo arm, or an ESP-CAM sits inside a case attached to the servo arm.

-Since we do not have a curved display to show the Sunrise/Sunset values, we use an SSD1306 OLED display showing 3 pages: one for the Sunrise time, one for the current Sun position, and one for the Sunset time.
+Since we do not have a curved display to show the Sunrise/Sunset values, we use an SSD1306 OLED display showing 4 pages: one for the Sunrise time, two for the current Sun Altitude and Azimuth, and one for the Sunset time.
 Attractive mdi icons for the Sunrise/Sun/Sunset are also shown on the display.

 The ESPHome code